mapninja/Earthsys144/Labs/Week_07/Haunted_Sheetmapper.md

 # BONUS (or if AFS doesn’t seem to work for you):

-You don’t need to do this for the homework unless AFS doesn’t work for you (it seems finicky for some students for some reason), but it’s nice to know that the following is an option for web publishing this type of application:
+You don’t need to do this for the homework unless AFS doesn’t work for you (it seems finicky for some students for some reason), but it’s nice to know that the following is an option for web publishing this type of application.
+This option also means that your access to the material won't end when your time at Stanford does.:

 ## Publish your map with GitHub Pages:

-1. Create an account at [GitHub.com](https://github.com/) if you don’t have one.
+1. Create a Github account if you don’t have one.
+I suggest taking advantage of the GitHub Student Developer Pack: https://education.github.com/pack
 2. Create a new [GitHub repository](https://help.github.com/articles/create-a-repo/):

 ![](images/Haunted_Sheetmapper-726465ac.png)